Eye-popping overtime: Prison employees double salaries, causing burnout and costing state millions

 Seventeen employees of Nebraska’s prison system more than doubled the size of their paychecks during the past fiscal year.

 How?
-They made more in overtime payments than they did in base salary, according to data the state recently provided the Flatwater Free Press.
+They made more in overtime pay than they did in base salary, according to data the state recently provided the Flatwater Free Press.

 The state’s highest overtime earner — a corrections caseworker named Donald Hiatt — made nearly double his salary in overtime between July 2020 and June 2021.
 He earned a base pay of $47,840, and an additional $97,400 in overtime pay.

-Hiatt’s total annual payment: $145,240.
+Hiatt’s total annual pay: $145,240.
 He did not return Facebook messages and emails seeking comment.

 The large individual overtime payments reflect an ongoing crisis faced by the state’s prisons, long overcrowded and now severely understaffed, according to state leaders and experts.